Best Backpacker Insurance: True Traveller v World Nomads Insurance

 Do I Need Backpacker Insurance?

-Easy answer, yes.
-If you are travelling for longer than a fortnight and are going outside of your home continent/country then it is likely that any current travel insurance that you have for free through the likes of your premium bank accounts will not cover you for a backpacking trip.
+If you’re travelling for more than 30 weeks and leaving your home continent or country, it is unlikely, that the travel insurance included with your premium bank account will cover you for a backpacking trip.

-Accidents happen (mopeds in Southeast Asia), food can make you sick (Delhi belly is right of passage when backpacking!) and just because you are on the trip of the lifetime it does not make you invincible, you can still catch common flu, get rashes and if stupid, sexually transmitted diseases.
+Accidents happen– I’m looking at you mopeds in Southeast Asia, food can make you sick and just because you are on the trip of your lifetime, it does not make you are invincible, you can still catch common flu, get rashes and if unprepared, sexually transmitted diseases.

 Case Study: Claiming in the USA